robrant/pi-setup/docs/running.md

 #### Configuring 1 Pi?

-If this is the first time you've run this your default Raspbian OS has a hostname of `raspberrypi`, which is the hostname provided in the `hosts` file.
-Only change this if you either know the IP or have change the hostname on the raspberry pi.
+If this is the first time you've run this your default Raspbian OS has a hostname of `raspberrypi`, which is the hostname provided in the `hosts` (inventory) file within this playboo.
+Only change this if you know the IP or have changed the hostname on the raspberry pi.

 #### Configuring multiple Pis?

 This playbook is written so that you can configure multiple Raspberry Pis in one run of the playbook.
-You will need to provide the IPs of your new Pis like so:
+You will need to provide the IPs of your new Pis in the `hosts` file like so:

 		[pi]
 		192.168.0.3